-Xiaomi Mi Note 2 review
+Xiaomi Mi Note 2 full review

 It’s two years since Xiaomi unveiled its Mi Note and Mi Note Pro, and a lot has changed in that time.
 More akin to the Xiaomi Mi5s Plus than the original Mi Note, the Mi Note 2 was somewhat overshadowed at its launch by the awe-inspiring bezel-less Mi Mix, but it is nonetheless a fantastic Android phone.
 We see how it stacks up in our Mi Note 2 review.
 Also read our Xiaomi Mi5s review and Xiaomi Mi6 review